thiedelab/microstructureInference/README.md

 ./scripts/data_generate_02_synthetic_4DSTEM_data/DATA_GENERATE_02_generate_synthetic_4DSTEM_data.sh
 ```

-#### How to map a diffraction pattern of experimental 4D-STEM data to a table of detected Bragg disks
+#### Analysis 1.
+How to map a diffraction pattern of experimental 4D-STEM data to a table of detected Bragg disks
 ###### In this proejct, we identify orienation of single crystal from a diffraction pattern by using a list of Bragg disks in the diffraction pattern; we map each diffraction pattern to a list (or table) of Bragg disks.
 ###### The map is obtained by detecting Bragg disks in a diffraction pattern using correlative template matching
 ###### The correlation template is obtained by sampling direct beam from diffraction pattern and averaging them